phd051199/MIDPlay/README.md

    `git push origin feature/amazing-feature`
 5. Open a Pull Request.

-### Theme and Language Contributions
+### Language Contributions

-If you want to add a new language or theme, you can do so by following these steps:
+If you want to add a new language, you can do so by following these steps:

-- Duplicate one of the existing files:
-  - For themes, **`light.json`** is recommended.
-  - For languages, use **`en.json`** as a base.
+- Duplicate the existing **`en.json`** file as a base
-- Edit the file as needed.
+- Edit the file as needed for your language
 - Submit it either:
   - As an issue with the `[Enhancement]` tag and a detailed description, or
-  - As a Pull Request (as described in the previous section).
+  - As a Pull Request (as described in the previous section)

->**Note:** Support for user-defined themes (outside the built-in options) is planned for a future release, allowing users to apply their own themes directly without submitting them to the project.

-## Author and Contrubiters
+## Author and Contributors

-*Author:* Duy Pham
+**Author:** Duy Pham

-*Contributors:* GoldenDragon, symbuzz
+**Contributors:** symbuzzer, GoldenDragon